NZ First opts out of constitutional review

 Mr Peters says New Zealand First has declined an invitation to nominate a party member to take part in the review, which is due to report back to the Government by the end of 2013.

-Next story in Political: Loss of sovereign rights under TPP feared
+Next story in Politics: Loss of sovereign rights under TPP feared

 Copyright © 2012, Radio New Zealand